sohan10012/I-Solve_Hackathon/README.md

 3. Ensure the JSON file is in the correct directory for data fetching.

 ## Contact
-For any queries or further information, please contact [Your Email].
+For any queries or further information, please contact [sohan10012006@gmail.com].